Product Release Stages

-Beta (both public and private) releases give subscribers time to explore new product capabilities while providing feedback prior to a next stage release (can be Early Access or General Availability depending on the feature).
-Functionality is code-complete and useful in a variety of scenarios but might have changes on its road to a General Availability release.
+Beta releases give subscribers time to explore new product capabilities while providing feedback prior to a next stage release (which may be Early Access or General Availability depending on the feature).
+Beta features have been validated for a set of use cases but might have changes on the road to a General Availability release.
 Beta releases may be restricted to a select number of subscribers (private) or open to all subscribers (public).

 When participating in a beta release, you should understand the following:

-Functionality is feature complete, but we do not yet support it for production use.
+We do not support beta functionalities for production use.

 Your feedback will help prioritize improvements and fixes in a subsequent release.

-Early Access releases are expected to be stable and believed to meet quality expectations for a General Availability release.
-Minor changes can be expected on its road to General Availability.
-The feature is supported and it can be used in production tenants.
-Early Access releases may be restricted to a select number of subscribers or rolled out to an entire locality (i.e. Tenants hosted in the Japan locality only).
+Early Access releases are new or enhanced features made available for you to selectively opt-in to and use in both production and non-production environments.
+Minor changes can be expected on the road to General Availability.
+Early Access releases may be restricted to a select number of subscribers or rolled out to a subset of tenants (i.e. available only to tenants hosted in Japan).

 Deprecated features are not supported for use by new subscribers, are not actively being enhanced, and are being only minimally maintained.
 Tenants using the feature at the time of deprecation will continue to have access.

-Deprecation begins when we introduce new behavior that customers would experience as a breaking change without mediation and ends when the old behavior moves into the End of Life product release stage.
+Deprecation begins when we introduce new behavior that customers would experience as a change that impacts core authentication functionality without mediation and ends when the old behavior moves into the End of Life product release stage.
 During Deprecation, customers should engage in a migration to move away from the deprecated feature or behavior.
 See Migration Process for details.

-Although we know that deprecations can be disruptive, they are necessary to allow us to upgrade technology, improve security and quality, and continue to invest in resources that provide the most value for our customers.
-We are committed to transparency, so we try to proactively notify subscribers when deprecations result in breaking changes or cause altered use of Auth0.
+Although we know that deprecations can be disruptive, they are necessary to allow us to upgrade technology, improve security and service quality, and continue to invest in resources that provide the most value for our customers.
+As part of our commitment to transparency, we try to proactively notify subscribers when deprecations result in changes that alter use of Auth0.
 Additionally, we try to provide end-of-life notices with accompanying recommendations for migration and replacement capabilities where available.